w3c/wcag3/guidelines/groups/error-handling/prevent-errors/error-prevention-review.md

 Information that needs to be included publicly:

-* Title, role or organization making the assertion
+* Title, role or organization making the assertion.
-* Date of assertion
+* Date of assertion (if different from the date of the conformance claim).

 Recommended internal documentation (Informative):

-* Documentation of which forms were reviewed
+* Documentation of which forms were reviewed.
-* Documentation of any changes made as a result of the review
+* Documentation of any changes made as a result of the review.
-* Date of usability testing, if applicable
+* Date of usability testing, if applicable.